R3.0 (concert): Background and development

+Concert synopsis

-The concert began with a video introduction showing images of Velasquez and footage from her music videos, films, and past live performances.
+The concert began with a video introduction showing images of Velasquez-Alcasid and footage from her music videos, films, and past live performances.
 The LED screens were raised as Velasquez appeared onstage wearing a feathered opera coat and accompanied by background dancers.
-She stood for several seconds prior to performing her cover of Blondie's "Call Me", which ended with a brief pyrotechnics.
-Donna Summer's "Hot Stuff" followed which she sang while performing a choreography.
+She opened the show with a cover of Blondie's "Call Me", which ended with a brief pyrotechnics.
+She followed with a performance of Donna Summer's "Hot Stuff", which she sang while performing the choreography.
 After a brief costume change, she began with a track from R3.0 titled "Tadhana", before transitioning to a medley of her duets alongside Mark Bautista, Jed Madela, and Erik Santos.
-"Araw Gabi" saw Velasquez interacting with the concertgoers at the audience section.
+"Araw Gabi" saw Velasquez-Alcasid walk towards the middle of the audience section as she sang to the crowd.
 Shortly after, she sang a medley of her OPM songs.
-For "I Can" she was joined by Mikee Cojuangco and Donna Cruz.
+For "I Can", she was joined by Mikee Cojuangco and Donna Cruz.
 The setlist continued with an Ogie Alcasid duet of her movie themes, including "Kailangan Ko'y Ikaw", "Pangako", "Sa Piling Mo", "Hanggang Ngayon" and "Pangarap Ko ay Ibigin Ka".
 She ended the segment with a performance of "Narito Ako".

-The next segment saw Velasquez performing "Urong Sulong" as drag queens dressed in her notable gowns and ensembles moved around her.
-The show continued with a selection of various pop, rock, and R&B hits, including SWV's "Weak", Mariah Carey's "Butterfly", Queen's "We Will Rock You", and Beyoncé's "Single Ladies (Put a Ring on It)".
-Sarah Geronimo joined her then to perform a medley of "Sana Maulit Muli", "Ikaw", "Dadalhin", and "Ikaw Ang Lahat Sa Akin".
-The R3.0 ballad "The First Man in My Life" was mashed with Dan Fogelberg's "Leader of the Band" and were performed on the setlist with Velasquez dedicating the songs to her late father.
-During Hillsong United's "Oceans (Where Feet May Fail)", she kneeled onstage while performing the gospel song.
+The next segment saw Velasquez-Alcasid performing "Urong Sulong" as drag queens dressed in her notable gowns and ensembles moved around her.
+The show continued with a selection of various pop, rock, and R&B hits, including SWV's "Weak", Mariah Carey's "Butterfly", Queen's "We Will Rock You", and Beyoncé's "Single Ladies".
+Sarah Geronimo, joined her then to perform a medley of "Sana Maulit Muli", "Ikaw", "Dadalhin", and "Ikaw ang Lahat sa Akin".
+The R3.0 ballad "The First Man in My Life" was mashed with Dan Fogelberg's "Leader of the Band" and were performed on the setlist with Velasquez-Alcasid dedicating the songs to her late father.
+During Hillsong United's "Oceans", she kneeled onstage while performing the gospel song.
 After a brief interlude, "Go the Distance" followed.
 After the song ended, she bowed and thanked the audience before exiting the stage.
-For the encore, Velasquez returned onstage for a performance of the show tune "What Kind of Fool Am I?".
+For the encore, Velasquez-Alcasid returned onstage for a performance of the show tune "What Kind of Fool Am I".